 Britain needs such a policy even more than Switzerland.

-Which is why Britain First is calling for a sweeping, permanent, nationwide ban on non-Christian mass outdoor worship.Share this post on social media or signup for emails:
+Which is why Britain First is calling for a sweeping, permanent, nationwide ban on non-Christian mass outdoor worship.Share this post on social media: